Google Drive FAQ for administrators

 Google Drive downloads the file in each location on your local machine, but only one version counts against your storage quota.

-StorageWhat are the Google Drive storage limits?
+StorageWhat are the Google Drive storage and file size limits?

 Google Drive storage is for users and Google Cloud Storage is for developers.